containers/image/README.md

 you to copy container images between various registries, possibly converting them as necessary, and to sign and verify images.

+## Command-line usage

+The containers/image project is only a library with no user interface;
+you can either incorporate it into your Go programs, or use the `skopeo` tool:

-The [skopeo](https://github.com/projectatomic/skopeo) tool uses the containers/image library and takes advantage of its many features.
+The [skopeo](https://github.com/projectatomic/skopeo) tool uses the containers/image library and takes advantage of many of its features, e.g. `skopeo copy` exposes the `containers/image/copy.Image` functionality.

 ## Dependencies